Reasons Why Your Cat Might Be Hiding

 - Tempt them out with treats or toys!
 Food and fun may encourage your cat to be more visible and build their confidence - but be sure to respect their needs if they decide to hide again.

 - If you’re introducing new kitty friends, make sure introductions are gradual to keep both animals calm and friendly.
 Cat conflict can often result in stress and hiding, so make sure your pet isn’t hiding as a result of another cat’s aggressive or bullying behaviour.

+These are 3 reasons why your cat might be hiding.
 If your cat is still a little uncertain in their environment, using a FELIWAY Diffuser can help to calm your pet.
 Proven to help cats feel happy at home, using FELIWAY can comfort them and encourage them to leave their hiding place more often.

 Click here for more information on why cats hide and what can you do.